Skip to content

 Photo size issue

 One issue I was having with my repo was the size of my files, especially my photos.
-Since some of my photos were taken with my IPhone, they were high quality and very high size.
+Since some of my photos were taken with my iPhone, they were high quality and very high size.
 To fix this I put each photo into this photo compressor to reduce the size to a few kb.
-To reduce the acutal size of the photos (in pixels) I again used Adam Stones instructions and downloaded his repo directory provided in his documentation.
-I then opened the .cmd file and I got the windows antivirus warning.
-I pressed the see more button and overided the antivirus to open the command.
-A few dialogues ran in python, and the program opened up.
+To reduce the actual size of the images (in pixels) I again used Adam Stones’s instructions and downloaded his repo directory provided in his documentation.
+I then opened the .cmd file and I got the Windows antivirus warning.
+I pressed the see more button to override the antivirus to open the command.
+A few dialogues ran in Python, and the program opened up.

 a